LLANES-MA/WebAppProjectFA2025/README.md

   # Food Delivery Website Design

   This is a code bundle for Food Delivery Website Design.
-The original project is available at https://www.figma.com/design/7daSdgGZgpZ0nxIsUb4mv0/Food-Delivery-Website-Design.
+This project was made by Michael Llanes, Camryn McPhaul, and Inzwi Zunga.

   ## Running the code

-  Run `npm i` to install the dependencies.
+  Make sure you have Node.js installed.

   Run `npm run dev` to start the development server.